 Here’s how you can turn autovacuum on and off for a single table:

-Please understand that turning autovacuum off is certainly not a good idea unless you are facing a specific use case with a strong justification for doing so.
+Please understand that turning autovacuum off is certainly not a good idea unless you face a specific use case with a strong justification for doing so.

 What happens if the autovacuum is running but somebody starts a manual VACUUM